-Node.js applications often require a “build step” because they are using a syntax or feature that is not natively supported by Node.js.
+Node.js applications often require a “build step” because they use a syntax or feature that is not natively supported by Node.js.
 Applications may also use a build step to prefetch data, pre-render HTML, compile or minify static assets, or similar preparatory work that must be performed before the application can be started.

 When code is pushed to a Node.js application’s deploying branch, the VIP Platform infrastructure automatically pulls the code, installs the dependencies, and runs the build step: